Natural and Cultural Heritage Grant Program

 Developed alongside the Heritage Conservation Council in 2011, the Natural and Cultural Heritage Grant Program provides funding to organizations to support a variety of natural and cultural heritage conservation projects in Douglas County.

-Grants are awarded annually in a competitive cycle beginning in January each year.
-With administrative assistance from the Heritage Conservation Coordinator, grant applications are reviewed by the Heritage Conservation Council (HCC).
-Through the review process, HCC recommends projects for funding that are then considered for approval by the Douglas County Board of County Commissioners.
+Grants are awarded in a competitive cycle beginning in January each year.
+With administrative assistance from the Heritage Conservation Coordinator, the Heritage Conservation Council (HCC) reviews applications and makes recommendations of grant awards to the Board of County Commissioners.

 Natural and Cultural Heritage Grant Information